ReVanced/revanced-manager/docs/2_managing-patched-applications.md

 Here, you will be greeted with buttons to open, uninstall, or repatch the application.
 You will also see information regarding the app, such as when it was patched, the type of installation, and the selected patches.
 For rooted installations, you'll see the unpatch option instead of uninstall, this functions similarly to the uninstall button.

- > **Note**: Updating patched apps is currently removed and will be added back at a later date.
+ > **Note**: Updating patched apps is currently under maintenance and will be added back at a later date.

 ## ⏭️ What's next